asood15/customers-microservice/README.md

 ### Api Details
 1. To authenticate a customer: http://localhost:8080/api/customers/login
 Requires email and password to be sent as request parameters as JSON.
 Returns customer details when successful.
-Throws CustomerAuthenticationException when password does not match and throws CustomerNotFoundException when no email matching the input is found
+Throws CustomerAuthenticationException when password does not match and throws CustomerNotFoundException when no email matching the input is found. <br>
-Example:
+Example:<br>
 curl --header "Content-Type: application/json" --request GET --data "{\"email\":\"ashima@gmail.com\",\"password\":\"ashima321\"}" http://localhost:8080/api/customers/login

 2. To retrieve a customer based on uuid http://localhost:8080/api/customers/{customerUuid}
 Requires customerUuid as a path param.
 Returns customer details when successful.
-Throws CustomerNotFoundException when no matching customerUuid to the path param is found
+Throws CustomerNotFoundException when no matching customerUuid to the path param is found. <br>
-Example:
+Example: <br>
 curl  http://localhost:8080/customers/2bf1e766-7f49-431b-8efa-713c27cdb107

 3. To update a customer's details http://localhost:8080/api/customers/resetpassword/{customerUuid}
 Requires customerUuid as a path param and a request body containing firstName, lastName and dateOfBirth as JSON.
 Returns customer details when successful.
-Throws CustomerNotFoundException when no matching customerUuid to the path param is found
+Throws CustomerNotFoundException when no matching customerUuid to the path param is found. <br>
-Example:
+Example: <br>
 curl --header "Content-Type: application/json" --request PUT --data "{\"dateOfBirth\":\"1988-02-15\",\"firstName\":\"Jenny\",\"lastName\":\"Warner\"}" http://localhost:8080/api/customers/2bf1e766-7f49-431b-8efa-713c27cdb107

-4. To get 3 customers sorted by date descending http://localhost:8080/api/customers/sortandlimit Returns a list of 3 customers ordered by their date of birth in descending order <br>
+4. To get 3 customers sorted by date descending http://localhost:8080/api/customers/sortandlimit Returns a list of 3 customers ordered by their date of birth in descending order. <br>
-Example:
+Example: <br>
 curl  http://localhost:8080/api/customers/sortandlimit

 5. To update a password http://localhost:8080/api/customers/resetpassword/{customerUuid}
 Requires customerUuid as a path param and the password to be changed as a request body.
 Returns customer details when successful.
-Throws CustomerNotFoundException when no matching customerUuid to the path param is found
+Throws CustomerNotFoundException when no matching customerUuid to the path param is found. <br>
-Example:
+Example: <br>
 curl --header "Content-Type: application/json" --request PATCH --data "ashima" http://localhost:8080/api/customers/resetpassword/2bf1e766-7f49-431b-8efa-713c27cdb107